yitsushi/jsRDC/README.md

     cd PHP
     php php_error.php

 Now you can see the error/notice/debug message in your browser.
-If you run it again then you got a new error =) Is it cool?
+If you run it again then you get a new error =) Is it cool?
 Yeah.
 If you don't see these messages then sorry =/ after some feature I would fix bugs and build a better lib for PHP and some other languages.